telerik/winforms-docs/controls/sparkline/export-to-image.md

 ---
 title: Export to Image
-page_title: RadSparkline Export to Image
+page_title: Export to Image - WinForms Sparkline Control
-description: The Sparkline control is an information graphic, which is characterized by small size, excellent performance
+description: The WinForms Sparkline control supports exporting to an image out of the box via the ExportToImage method.
 slug: radsparkline-export-to-image
 tags: sparkline
 published: True